Fair Value Measurements

 The following tables present the assets and liabilities measured at fair value on a recurring basis for the periods presented:

-There were no transfers of financial assets between levels of the fair value hierarchy during the three or nine months ended September 30, 2020.
+There were no transfers of financial assets between levels of the fair value hierarchy during the three months ended March 31, 2021.

 Financial Instruments Measured at Fair Value on a Non-Recurring Basis

 The following is a description of the methodologies used to estimate the fair values of assets and liabilities measured at fair value on a non-recurring basis, and the level within the fair value hierarchy in which those measurements are typically classified.